harryremon/blog/_posts/2021-04-16-using-a-certificate-to-connect-to-crm.markdown

 ### Import the certificate to the local machine

-Now, in your local machine (or the one you'll be using to connect to the environment) and open the PFX/PEM certificate file to import it. skip the page where the wizard asks for a password for the file.
+Now, in your local machine (or the one you'll be using to connect to the environment), open the PFX/PEM certificate file to import it. skip the page where the wizard asks for a password for the file.

 ### Connect to the environment